Shubhamb7/Terraform-DevOps-AWS/README.md

 # Terraform-DevOps-AWS
-Testing out IAC &amp; DevOps on AWS with Terraform
+Testing out Terraform IAC on AWS with AWS CodePipeline